JeffM-Code/JeffM-Code/README.md

 * [Projects](https://github.com/JeffM-Code/PortfolioWork)<br><br><br>

 ## ✨ Goals:<br><br>
-* Apply ML to data to uncover intrinsic insights or value<br>
+* Apply ML to data to unlock strong insights or intrinsic value<br>
-* Develop useful models / insights in sustainable energy development<br><br><br>
+* Develop useful models for in sustainable energy development<br><br><br>

 ## ⚙️ Progress:<br><br>
-* Ground work for model / project ideas set, with potential to explore current projects in depth or inspire others<br>
+* Core work for model / project ideas determined, with potential to explore current projects in depth or inspire others<br>
-* ML / data science foundations established to build on and incorporate cloud computing and pretrained models for impact<br><br><br>
+* ML / data science foundations established to build on<br><br><br>
+* AWS / Azure cloud computing to be incorporated for more impactful model development

 I do hope my work is interesting, as I normally only like to publish something worth reading.